samjsmart/bash-aws-helper/README.md

 Usage: `aws-helper list-creds`

+#### aws-helper list-aliases
+---
+List AWS Helper aliases configured in `~/.aws-helper/config`

+Usage: `aws-helper list-aliases`

 ## Configuration File
-If you have a long role name, a combination of account & role name, or any other frequently used assume-role command, then you can create aliases to these commands by adding them to the file `~/.aws-help/config`.
+If you have a long role name, a combination of account & role name, or any other frequently used assume-role command, then you can create aliases to these commands by adding them to the file `~/.aws-helper/config`.
 These aliases can then be used by running the command `aws-helper assume-role alias-name`

 ### Example